Imagine Dragons: 2021–2023: Mercury – Acts 1 & 2 and Platzman's departure

-2024–present: Loom and Daniel Platzman's departure
+2024–present: Loom

 On March 10, 2024, the band began teasing new music on their social media.
 On April 1, they announced a new song titled "Eyes Closed" would release on April 3.
 It was released as the lead single from the band's sixth studio album which was announced to be titled Loom on April 22, releasing June 28.
 On that same day, the Loom World Tour was also announced with 30 dates across the United States, starting on July 30, 2024.
 On May 3, a remix of "Eyes Closed" with J Balvin was released.
 On May 24, the band released the song "Nice to Meet You" as the album’s second single.
 On July 2, they unveiled a music video for "Wake Up", directed by Matt Eastin.

-The album also marks the band's first studio album without drummer Daniel Platzman, who had stopped performing with them in 2023 and officially announced his departure on August 21, 2024.
-In his absence, Andrew Tolman continued to serve as the band's touring drummer for the Loom World Tour.

 On September 27, they dropped "Stars Will Align", their second collaboration with Kygo.
 On October 11, the band released a live album as part of Amazon Music's Songline docuseries.
 On the same day, they released a remix of "Take Me to the Beach" featuring Baker Boy, followed by additional remixes featuring Ernia on October 18, Jungeli on November 1, and Ado on December 16.

-On February 21, 2025, Imagine Dragons released Reflections (from the Vault of Smoke + Mirrors) containing fourteen previously unreleased demos from Smoke + Mirrors, commemorating the album's tenth anniversary.
+On February 21, 2025, Imagine Dragons released Reflections (from the Vault of Smoke + Mirrors), containing fourteen previously unreleased demos from Smoke + Mirrors, commemorating the album's tenth anniversary.
 It was preceded by the release of the promotional single "Monica".

 In March 2025, the band released the concert film Imagine Dragons: Live From The Hollywood Bowl (with the LA Film Orchestra) exclusively in theaters.
 The film features the band's performance at the Hollywood Bowl in October 2024, at the conclusion of a four-night residency.